新聞中心

 Lithium-ion (Li-ion) cells offer 1.5x the capacity by weight and up to 2x the energy by volume of NiMH cells, have no memory effect, and have a self-discharge rate one-third that of nickel-based chemistries.
 However, Li-ion cells require protection circuitry to keep voltage and current within safe limits.

-Until recently, Li-ion has not been suitable for power tools and other devices that require a high discharge rate.
+Until recently, Li-ion has not been suitable for tools and other devices that require a high discharge rate.
 However, several battery suppliers now offer Li-ion cells that can provide high discharge rates.

-Using nanoscale electrode technology, A123 Systems has developed a new Li-ion cell that delivers up to 5x power gains, 10x longer life, and the ability to recharge to 90% of its capacity within five minutes, according to independent testing.
-The A123 cell is an extremely stable electrochemical system that can withstand abusive conditions such as overcharge or overdischarge without going into thermal runaway, making it a safer and more robust alternative to traditional lithium chemistries.
+Using nanoscale electrode technology, A123 Systems has developed a new Li-ion cell that delivers up to 5x gains, 10x longer life, and the ability to recharge to 90% of its capacity within five minutes, according to independent testing.
+The A123 cell is an extremely stable electrochemical that can withstand abusive conditions such as overcharge or overdischarge without going into thermal runaway, making it a safer and more robust alternative to traditional lithium chemistries.

 Li-polymer